Sharks and Fishing

-Sharks are found worldwide from the equator to the polar oceans, from the deep ocean depths to shallow nearshore waters, and even some distance from the ocean in a few of the world's rivers.
+Sharks are found worldwide from the equator to the polar oceans, from the deep ocean depths to shallow nearshore waters, and even some coastal rivers.
 Sharks vary greatly in their size and form depending upon the habitats in which they live.
 Most species of sharks are active swimmers and are sleek, streamlined animals.
-But some lead a more sedentary lifestyle (like nurse sharks, Australia's wobegong and others) and do not need to swim actively to pass water over their gills as do most other sharks.
-With a few specialized exceptions, sharks are opportunistic feeders and predators on fish, invertebrates (squid, octopus, crabs and others), and sometimes on marine mammals (like seals and sea lions).
+But some lead a more sedentary lifestyle (like nurse sharks, Australia's Wobbegong shark, and others) and do not need to swim actively to pass water over their gills as do most other sharks.
+With a few specialized exceptions, sharks are opportunistic feeders and predators on fish, invertebrates (squid, octopus, crabs, and others), and sometimes on marine mammals (like seals and sea lions).
 Whale sharks and basking sharks, which can grow to lengths of over 40 feet and weigh over a ton, feed only on microscopic plankton!